-The Fund has engaged a quality third party consultancy to conduct the quarterly ESG reporting for the Fund on both the fund level and portfolio company level.
+Where appropriate, the Fund has engaged a quality third party consultancy to conduct the quarterly ESG reporting.
 Quantified environmental impact such as energy savings and CO2e emission reduction of each project are tracked quarterly and monitored in line with international protocols.

 Detailed and professional energy analysis, pollution reduction analysis, and waste disposed amount analysis are provided in the third-party validated reports.
 The data are based on the products, equipment and services provided by the portfolio companies.
 Under Principle 3, there have been mentioned CO2e reduction amount calculation for one investment in green construction material area and the amount waste water treated and green power generated for another investment.
-The Fund expects to close another investment in a company specializing in flue gas treatment.
-After the investment, the harmful substances contained in pre-treatment flue gas and emitted flue gas will be consistently monitored and recorded, and the emission reduction amount will be calculated based on the harmful substances eliminated.
+The Fund has closed another investment in a company specializing in flue gas treatment lately.
+With the investment, the harmful substances contained in pre-treatment flue gas and emitted flue gas will be consistently monitored and recorded, and the emission reduction amount will be calculated based on the harmful substances eliminated.
 As the Fund's investment activities involve in many different kinds of industries and the Fund will keep working with the consultancy to develop applicable calculation methodologies for different industries and improve the accuracy.